typewriter1/Webgl_Renderer/README.md

 # WebGL-pbr
 A simple, easy to use WebGL library, supporting .obj model loading, textures and an Entity-Component-System setup.

-__Note__: At the moment you have to write you own GLSL shaders.
-In the future, I plan to support PBR materials.
-To use textures, you have to run your HTML page from a server.
+__Note__: To use textures, you have to run your HTML page from a server.
 Therefore, to test locally you must use a server.
 If you have python3 installed, you can setup a simple server by opening CMD or equivalent and running `python -m http.server` (with python 3) from the directory of the HTML file.
 Then open your browser and go to localhost:8000 (or whatever number it tells you).
 For this to work your HTML file must be called "index.html".

 # Dependencies
 This requires [gl-matrix](https://github.com/toji/gl-matrix) and [webgl-obj-loader](https://github.com/frenchtoast747/webgl-obj-loader).